Nuffle-Labs/docs/protocol.md

 The problem with such an approach is that there are new trust assumptions on the custodian of the wrapped asset, and there is no real ownership of the underlying asset.

 This is the benefit of the Nuff Protocol.
 It keeps the underlying asset in the custody of the native chain.
 It introduces a critical `right to slash` mechanism where the asset can only be unlocked under the following invariants:
-- the staker initiated a signal to withdraw and the withdrawal period surpassed
+- the staker initiated a signal to withdraw, and the withdrawal period surpassed
 - the canonical fork has signalled an event to slash the user, and proof has been provided to the platform

 Now, since the native asset can be represented on the native chain, the projection can be any asset that the platform understands, as long as there is an agreed-upon price oracle that the Application accepts.
 It could also apply weights based on the oracle selected.